 The costs we save we pass on to our retail partners in the form of lower wholesale prices, which translates to lower "shelf" prices for the public.

 We target our wholesale prices to be be able to cover our costs of production, operation and incremental expansion.

-In short - as low margins as we can go, so that we sell as cheaply as possible to our retail and food service partners.
+In short - as low margins as we can go, so that we sell as affordably as possible to our retail and food service partners.
 That's why our chocolates end up being a lot cheaper than most vegan options.

 No ad budget?

 We're fortunate to have you - our amazing "bitetribe".
 You are our community who helps spread the word - to shops, to friends, family and online, and we appreciate every single bit of support we get!
 If you'd like to help check out our volunteer page